midhun2002/blog-next/posts/introduction-to-os.md

 tags : ["Operating Systems"]
 readtime: 3 min read
 cover_image : '/images/introduction-to-os/OS_photo.jpg'
-excerpt : "Operating Systems is the most basic and important concept."
+excerpt : "Operating Systems is the most basic and important concept in the field of Computer Science and Engineering."
 ---